 Selling in person allows your Shopify store to make the connection that many consumers crave.
 The challenge lies in maintaining the efficiency of your workshop while ensuring it continues to run smoothly in the background.
 That’s where good Shopify POS inventory management comes in.

-When you decide to go to trade shows, create a buzz with a pop-up store, or even go full brick-and-mortar, Shopify still supports you with its POS system.
-Or to be precise, Shopify’s Point of Sales system.
+Once you decide to go to trade shows, create a buzz with a pop-up store, or even go full brick-and-mortar, Shopify still supports you with its POS system — or, to be precise, Shopify’s Point of Sales (POS) system.

 Thankfully there are software and tools which can support your mission to expand from the virtual world into the physical realm.